contrapunctus-1/chronometrist/doc/assist.md

 `("Programming" :path "\.emacs\.d" :mode ("emacs-lisp" "markdown" "org"))` matches all sorts of program-generated buffers and screws up your init and quit /o\

-Why on earth does the Chronometrist buffer itself get matched???
+Why on earth does the Chronometrist buffer itself get matched?
+It's not even associated with any file!

 ## Keywords
 `:REASON`